chicago-police-violence/data/README.md

 In more detail, the `make` command will result in two primary data processing steps.
 First, in the **parsing** step, the raw Excel files are converted to `.csv` files and field names are uniformized across files.
-Then in the **linking** step, records of officers across the different data files are linked by cleaning and matching their attributes, removing erroneous entries, etc. The linking step produces the final clean data files listed above.
+Then in the **linking** step, records of officers appearing in the different data files are linked by cleaning and matching their attributes, removing erroneous entries, etc. The linking step produces the final clean data files listed above.

 ## Parsing

 In the first stage, the raw Excel files are parsed and converted to `.csv` files for easier later processing.
-This stage can be ran with
+This stage can be run individually by running

 ```
 make parse
 ```

-which will create and populate the `parsed` folder.
+in the repository root folder.
+This will create and populate the `parsed` folder.

+*todo: discuss the code and its structure here*

 Virtually no decision is made at this stage regarding cleaning or interpreting the data beyond uniformizing field names across datasets.
 Hence, even if you